The 6th Workshop on Machine Learning and Systems (EuroMLSys)

-The EuroMLSys workshop will provide a platform for discussing emerging trends in building frameworks, programming models, optimisation algorithms, and software engineering to support AI/ML applications.
+This year’s workshop will provide a platform for discussing emerging trends in building frameworks, programming models, optimisation algorithms, and software engineering to support AI/ML applications.
 At the same time, using ML for building such frameworks or optimisation tools will be discussed.
-Recent emergence of LLM is remarked by their substantial computational requirements and optimisation in every possible part of the system will be important.
+Recent emergence of LLM and agentic systems is remarked by their substantial computational requirements, and optimisation in every possible part of the system will be important.
 EuroMLSys aims to bridge the gap between AI research and practice, through a technical program of fresh ideas on software infrastructure, tools, design principles, and theory/algorithms, from a systems perspective.
 We will also explore potential applications that will take advantages of ML.

 News